GoogleCloudPlatform/community/tutorials/iot-device-to-device/index.md

         --registryId=<your-registry-id>
 ```

-When you connect your device, it will transmit a telemetry message that will
+When the virtual device connects, it transmits a telemetry message that is
+turned into a Google Cloud PubSub message that reaches the Google Cloud
-reach the Google Cloud Function.
-The Google Cloud function will generate a
+Function.
+The Google Cloud Function then generates a callback message based on
-callback messages based on the telemetry data which contains the registry and
+the telemetry data, which contains the registry and device IDs, set to the
-device IDs, which default to the connecting device ID.
+connecting device ID.

-Because the connecting device ID is used, the device will be transmitted a
+Because the connecting device ID is used, the device is be returned a
 configuration change message from the Cloud IoT Core service.
 When the device
 receives the message, it will then send another telemetry message to the
 server.
 This will then generate another configuration change message which